 - American History, African American History, Urban History, Race and Ethnicity, Social Movements, Policing, and Crime and Mass Incarceration

-As a social and political history, Battle for the Streets argues that police power was not incidental or supplemental, but constitutive of postwar city politics.
+As a social and political history, Policing Los Angeles argues that police power was not incidental or supplemental, but constitutive of postwar city politics.
 My book demonstrates how the growth of police departments and the expansion of police prerogatives was the product of a convergence of interests.
 Conservative and liberal officials were proactive in promoting asserting solutions to urban social problems that rested on the coercive power of the state.
 The reliance on police and criminal justice solutions to the urban crisis of the 1970s and 1980s, in other words, was a state-building project during an era often characterized by a dramatic retreat in government services in the city.
 Rather than displacing government, the post-1960s local war on crime produced a punishing local state that facilitated a reinterpretation of structural inequalities as the fault of individual behavior.